MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Learning Theory; Book.
   - <details><summary>Digest</summary> The goal of the class (and thus of this textbook) is to present old and recent results in learning theory for the most widely-used learning architectures.
 This class is geared towards theory-oriented students as well as students who want to acquire a basic mathematical understanding of algorithms used throughout machine learning and associated fields that are significant users of learning methods such as computer vision or natural language processing.

+- Learning via Wasserstein-Based High Probability Generalisation Bounds. [[paper]](https://arxiv.org/abs/2306.04375)
+  - Paul Viallard, Maxime Haddouche, Umut Simsekli, Benjamin Guedj.
+  - Key Word: Generalization Bounds; PAC-Bayes; Wasserstein Distance.
+  - <details><summary>Digest</summary> This work addresses the limitations of the PAC-Bayesian framework and introduces novel Wasserstein distance-based PAC-Bayesian generalization bounds.
+Previous bounds relying on the Kullback-Leibler (KL) divergence were limited in capturing the geometric structure of learning problems.
+The proposed bounds overcome this by utilizing the Wasserstein distance, which offers stronger guarantees in terms of high probability, applicability to unbounded losses, and optimizable training objectives.
+The derived Wasserstein-based PAC-Bayesian learning algorithms demonstrate empirical advantages in various experiments.

 - Inconsistency, Instability, and Generalization Gap of Deep Neural Network Training. [[paper]](https://arxiv.org/abs/2306.00169)
   - Rie Johnson, Tong Zhang.
   - Key Word: Generalization Gap; Inconsistency; Instability.